claraqin/neonMicrobe/README.md

 2. **[Process 16S Sequences](https://people.ucsc.edu/~claraqin/process-16s-sequences.html)** and **[Process ITS Sequences](https://people.ucsc.edu/~claraqin/process-its-sequences.html)** – how to use the functions in this package to add associated environmental variables to the ASV tables.
 Leverages the `dada2` [R package](https://github.com/benjjneb/dada2).
 The dada denoising algorithm partitions reads into amplicon sequence variants (ASVs), which are finer in resolution than OTUs.
 3. **[Add Environmental Variables to 16S Data](https://people.ucsc.edu/~claraqin/add-environmental-variables-16s.html)** – how to use the functions in this package to add associated environmental variables to the ASV tables.
 Joins the data together in the form of one or more Phyloseq objects.
 4. (Optional) **Sensitivity Analysis** – how to use the functions in this package to test the effects of quality filtering parameters and decisions on the resulting ecological inference.
 Can be used to test for an acceptable range of custom parameters.
+5. (Coming soon) **Processing Batches** - how to use the processing-batch feature to keep track of the parameters used to create various sets of output data.

 ![NEON Ecosphere MS Figure-Making Workspace (3)](https://user-images.githubusercontent.com/12421420/111393342-ce937d00-8675-11eb-8b63-530aced18352.png)